 - I can access diplomatic representation in most countries worldwide

-- I am not labeled as lazy or stupid because I can’t speak the local language well or at all
+- I am not labelled as lazy or stupid because I can’t speak the local language well, or at all

 - I am able to easily find foods or products similar to those in my home country while abroad

-- I can show public affection to my partner while traveling without risking discrimination or violence
+- I can show public affection to my partner while travelling without risking discrimination or violence

 - I never have to worry about being misgendered (and the awkwardness or even violence that might result)

 - When people are rude to me, I don’t automatically worry it’s because of my race